Data leak in the Ministry of Foreign Affairs: Rice registration at risk!

 In urgent cases, the Austrian representative authorities and the Foreign Ministry can be reached around the clock at +43 1 90115 4411.
 The ministry ensures that any information will be provided for this incident in the future if there are new knowledge.

-The consumer center indicates that in the event of a data leak, the probability is high that fraudsters have gained access to personal information.
+The consumer advice center states that in the event of a data leak, the probability that fraudsters have gained access to personal information.
 Important factors are the company in which the leak has occurred, as well as the type and scope of the data obtained.
 The possible data obtained includes the name, address, email address, telephone numbers and date of birth.

-The Foreign Ministry would like to encourage everyone involved, to remain vigilant and to contact the responsible authorities in the event of concerns - to ensure a smooth information exchange and security.
+The Ministry of Foreign Affairs would like to encourage everyone involved, to stay vigilant and to contact the responsible authorities in the event of concerns - to ensure a smooth exchange of information and security.

-For more information on the incident, please visit the articles from Kleine Zeitung , OTS and the Consumer center .
+For more information about the incident, please visit the items from the Small newspaper,, Ots and the Consumer center.